Take a Google Pay Payment

 Success

-You should now see the Google Pay button rendered on your page.
+You should see the Google Pay button rendered on your page.

 This step uses the standard configuration options for the Google Pay button.
-More options to customize the Google Pay button with the GooglePay.attach() method and the googlePayButtonOptions object are available at the Web Payments SDK technical reference.
+More options to customize the Google Pay button with the GooglePay.attach() method and the googlePayButtonOptions object are available in the Web Payments SDK technical reference.

 Link to section

-Step 2: Get the payment token from the Google Pay payment method
+2. Get the payment token from the Google Pay payment method

 1. Add the following code after // Checkpoint 2 in the DOMContentLoaded eventListener function: